kir1906/IT496_Phoneix/README.md

 - Cross-validation assess how well the model generalizes to unseen data at each combination of hyperparameters.
 - Model evaluation is a process to find the prediction of the trained model on the testing dataset or new, unseen data.
 - The model's performance can be evaluated by evaluation metrices such as Mean Absolute Error, Mean Squared Error, Root Mean Squared Error, etc.

+**T2 Identified list regression problems :**
+- total sales price prediction
+Predicting the total_sales_price of a diamond is valuable beacuse it is depended on cut quality, color, clarity, Symmetry and Polish.
+Simply it relies on every attribute

+- carat_weight prediction
+carat weight is function of length, width and depth of the diamond.

+- table percent
+table percent is function of table width and diameter of diamond.
+So it can be predicted easily.

+Which one does seem the most interesting to you and why?
+- Predicting the total_sales_price of a diamond is valuable beacuse it is depended on cut quality, color, clarity, Symmetry and Polish.
+Comparatively total_sales_price relies on every attribute.
+Total sales price seems most interesting because it allows buyers to make informed purchasing decisions based on price expectations.
+Sellers can use it to set competitive prices, and investors can assess the potential return on investment in diamonds.
+Prediction of total sales price helps assess risk in diamond transactions.
+It can be used to evaluate whether a seller is offering a fair price for a diamond based on its characteristics.
+If you are in the business of buying or selling diamonds, regression models can help you optimize pricing strategies.
+Utilizing regression analysis to predict total sales price can give your business a competitive advantage by offering pricing that reflects market dynamics and the value of individual diamonds accurately.